justmarkham/DAT8/README.md

 * [A Smattering of NLP in Python](https://github.com/charlieg/A-Smattering-of-NLP-in-Python/blob/master/A%20Smattering%20of%20NLP%20in%20Python.ipynb) provides a nice overview of NLTK, as does this [notebook from DAT5](https://github.com/justmarkham/DAT5/blob/master/notebooks/14_nlp.ipynb).
 * [spaCy](https://honnibal.github.io/spaCy/) is a newer Python library for text processing that is focused on performance (unlike NLTK).
 * If you want to get serious about NLP, [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) is a suite of tools (written in Java) that is highly regarded.
+* When working with a large text corpus in scikit-learn, [HashingVectorizer](http://scikit-learn.org/stable/modules/feature_extraction.html#vectorizing-a-large-text-corpus-with-the-hashing-trick) is a useful alternative to CountVectorizer.
+* [Automatically Categorizing Yelp Businesses](http://engineeringblog.yelp.com/2015/09/automatically-categorizing-yelp-businesses.html) discusses how Yelp uses NLP and scikit-learn to solve the problem of uncategorized businesses.
+* [Modern Methods for Sentiment Analysis](http://districtdatalabs.silvrback.com/modern-methods-for-sentiment-analysis) shows how "word vectors" can be used for more accurate sentiment analysis.
+* [Identifying Humorous Cartoon Captions](http://www.cs.huji.ac.il/~dshahaf/pHumor.pdf) is a readable paper about identifying funny captions submitted to the New Yorker Caption Contest.
 * [DC Natural Language Processing](http://www.meetup.com/DC-NLP/) is an active Meetup group in our local area.

 -----